-- 9.16 In order to move the discussion forward, a number of different methods were identified as possible routes to developing alternative employment projections by the consultancy team; these drew on detailed discussions with the Officers from the Greater Cambridge Planning Service, the County Council Research Group and also with the CBR/CPIER team.
+9.15 In order to move the discussion forward, a number of different methods were identified as possible routes to developing alternative employment projections by the consultancy team; these drew on detailed discussions with the Officers from the Greater Cambridge Planning Service, the County Council Research Group and also with the CBR/CPIER team.
 These all drew on the data in Table 43, but in different ways.
-They also adopted different approaches to the development of forward projections. - 9.17 Three initial methods were used by the GL Hearn led team to attempt to model future employment outcomes using the CBR/BRES hybrid data.
+They also adopted different approaches to the development of forward projections.

+- 9.16 Three initial methods were used by the GL Hearn led team to attempt to model future employment outcomes using the CBR/BRES hybrid data.
 Various issues were encountered with these models due to the short run nature of the data and difficulties integrating it with the BRES / EEFM datasets which provided a longer historical data series.
 The variation in sector composition compared to BRES / EEFM also caused difficulties in developing a long run forecast.
-As a result ultimately these experimental attempts were abandoned. - 9.18 A further method was developed by CE which sought to provide a proxy for the CPIER outcomes at the local level (titled CPIER proxy or CP for ease).
+As a result ultimately these experimental attempts were abandoned. - 9.17 A further method was developed by CE which sought to provide a proxy for the CPIER outcomes at the local level (titled CPIER proxy or CP for ease).
 This derived future broad aggregate employment approximations for the two local districts by applying the CPIER growth rate, for the Cambridgeshire and Peterborough Combined Authority area as a whole, at district level to CE's 2017 district level employment estimates.
 Outcomes were a reference point but not suitable to be used for the wider study work as sector components were not available which are necessary for employment land modelling.
-It was also recognised as being a proxy

-- only and the CPIER team was not involved in its development nor did they acknowledge the outcomes. - 9.19 Method E1 was an econometric projection, based on the East of England Forecasting Model. - Method E1 uses population assumptions from ONS Mid-Year Population Estimates to 2013 and from 2014-2017 the projected population as set out in the 2014-based Sub National Population Projections, and the population growth rates from EEFM 2017 thereafter. - 9.20 Separately, a method titled SM was introduced as a labour supply led economic model.
+It was also recognised as being a proxy only and the CPIER team was not involved in its development nor did they acknowledge the outcomes. - 9.18 Method E1 was an econometric projection, based on the East of England Forecasting Model. - Method E1 uses population assumptions from ONS Mid-Year Population Estimates to 2013 and from 2014-2017 the projected population as set out in the 2014-based Sub National Population Projections, and the population growth rates from EEFM 2017 thereafter.
+It updates EEFM for latest 2017 BRES inputs and made some adjustments to the R&D outlook to better account for the local / regional strengths compared to the UK (see also paragraph 9.9). - 9.19 Separately, a method titled SM was introduced as a labour supply led economic model.
 This uses population assumptions from the Standard Methodology housing outputs.
 GL Hearn working with Justin Gardner and CE determined using a series of assumptions the effect on employment of increasing the population in line with the standard method requirement for the two districts.
-This generated a national policyled baseline as opposed to an econometrically modelled baseline from method E1.
+This generated a national policy-led baseline as opposed to an econometrically modelled baseline from method E1.